isabellepotvin/Advanced-Image-Slider/README.md

 - Title, description and link/button specific to each image

 ## Style
-- The left and right arrows are only visible when the mouse is hovered over image slider
+- The left and right arrows are only visible when the mouse is hovered over the image slider
 - A CSS animation was added to the arrows for a slide-in/slide-out effect
 - A CSS animation was implemented for a smooth cross-fade transition between images